intigriti/misconfig-mapper-docs/services/aws-s3/misconfigured-list-permissions.md

 #### Remediation:

-To secure your AWS S3 buckets, login to your AWS console and follow the steps below:
+To secure your AWS S3 buckets, signin to your AWS Management Console and follow the steps below:

-1. Once signed in, navigate to your S3 dashboard
+1. Once signed in, navigate to your [Amazon S3 dashboard](https://console.aws.amazon.com/s3/)
 2. Open your bucket that you'd like to secure or verify access controls for
 3. Open the **Permissions** tab, and click on **Edit** under the **Block public access (bucket settings)** section
 <figure><img src="../../.gitbook/assets/aws-s3/1.png" alt=""><figcaption></figcaption></figure>